Erwin Chemerinsky: Freedom of speech

-Controversies
+In April 2024, a Berkeley law student and co-president of Berkeley's chapter of Students for Justice in Palestine interrupted an invitation-only dinner for 60 graduating law students held at Chemerinsky's home by using a microphone to give a speech about Ramadan and Palestine.
+The student group had called for a boycott of the dinner.
+They circulated a cartoon showing the dean holding a fork and knife covered in blood with blood around his mouth and saying, "No dinner with Zionist Chem while Gaza starves."
+Upon seeing the posters, Chemerinsky said that, "though deeply offensive, they were speech protected by the First Amendment."
+Students present described several protestors speaking for three to four minutes while Chemerinsky and his wife Catherine Fisk, also a UC Berkeley professor, asked them to leave their home.
+At that point, Fisk approached the student with the microphone and put her arm around the student apparently in an attempt to take the microphone.
+In a video, Fisk said: “We agree with you about what’s going on in Palestine."
+Eventually, 10 students left the property.
+The students claimed that they had a First Amendment right to protest at the professors' home, which was described as a wrongful interpretation of the First Amendment by the professors and multiple legal experts since the First Amendment does not include the right to protest inside of others' private homes.
+After the student accused Fisk of discrimination and harassment, UC Berkeley opened a civil rights investigation into the incident.

+Hiring controversy

 Chemerinsky's hiring as dean of the UCI School of Law was controversial.
-After signing a contract on September 4, 2007, the hire was rescinded by UCI Chancellor Michael V. Drake, who felt the law professor's commentaries were "polarizing."
+After signing a contract on September 4, 2007, the hire was rescinded by UCI Chancellor Michael V. Drake, who felt that Chemerinsky's commentaries were "polarizing."
 Drake claimed the decision was his own and not the subject of any outside influence.

 The action was criticized by both liberal and conservative scholars, who felt it hindered the academic mission of the law school and violated principles of academic freedom, and few believed Drake's claims that it was not the result of outside influence.
-The issue was the subject of an editorial in The New York Times on Friday, September 14.
-Details emerged revealing that the university had received criticism on the hire from the California Supreme Court's Chief Justice Ronald M. George, who criticized Chemerinsky's grasp of death penalty appeals and a group of prominent local Republicans, including Los Angeles County Supervisor Michael D. Antonovich, who wanted to stop the appointment.
-Drake traveled over a weekend to meet with Chemerinsky in Durham, North Carolina, where he was a professor at the Duke University School of Law at the time, and the two reached an agreement late Sunday evening.
+The issue was the subject of an editorial in The New York Times on September 14, 2007.
+Details emerged revealing that the university had received criticism on the hire from the California Supreme Court's Chief Justice Ronald M. George, who criticized Chemerinsky's grasp of death penalty appeals, and a group of prominent local Republicans, including Los Angeles County Supervisor Michael D. Antonovich, who wanted to stop the appointment.
+Drake traveled to meet with Chemerinsky in Durham, North Carolina, where the latter was a professor at the Duke University School of Law at the time, and the two reached an agreement.

 On September 17, Chemerinsky issued a joint press release with Drake indicating that Chemerinsky would head the law school.
 The release stated that the chancellor was "commit[ted] to academic freedom."
 On September 20, 2007, Chemerinsky's hire was formally approved by the Regents of the University of California.

-On April 9, 2024, Chemerinsky's wife, law professor Catherine Fisk, was involved in a physical altercation with a Muslim law student during an invitation-only dinner for graduating law students held at the professors' home.
-When the student attempted to give a speech in protest of Israel's actions in Gaza, Fisk attempted to take the student's microphone.
-The student claimed that they had a First Amendment right to protest inside the professors' home, which was described as a wrongful interpretation of the First Amendment by the professors and multiple legal experts.
-According to Chemerinsky, the First Amendment did not include the right to protest inside of others' private homes.
-After the student accused Fisk of discrimination and harassment, UC Berkeley opened a civil rights investigation into the incident.